 - Reactivation Required: The agent is installed and listening and is waiting to be reactivated by Workload Security.

 - Deactivation Required: The agent is installed and listening, but has already been activated by another manager.

 - Unknown: The computer has been imported (as part of an imported Computers list) without state information, or has been added by way of an LDAP directory discovery process.

 After a successful activation, the agent state is Online.
 If the activation failed, the computer status is Activation Failed with the reason for the failure in brackets.
 Click this link to display the system event for more details on the reason for the activation failure.

-Although IPv6 traffic is supported by Deep Security 8.0 and earlier agents, it is blocked by default.
-To allow IPv6 traffic on Deep Security 8.0 Agents, open a Computer or Policy editor and go to Settings > Advanced > Advanced Network Engine Settings.
+Although IPv6 traffic is supported by version 8.0 and earlier agents, it is blocked by default.
+To allow IPv6 traffic on version 8.0 agents, open a Computer or Policy editor and go to Settings > Advanced > Advanced Network Engine Settings.
 Set the Block IPv6 for 8.0 and Above Agents option to No.

 Deactivate the agent

 You can normally deactivate the agent from the Workload Security console.
 If Workload Security cannot communicate with the agent, you may have to perform the deactivation manually.
 To run the commands below, you must have administrator privileges on the local machine.